Living funeral: Cost

-Money is a big part of living funerals.
-This is another reason that people have them.
-Regular funeral prices can be extremely high.
-Having a living funeral can save some money.
-Some feel that the living funeral is more meaningful.
+Another reason of having a living funeral is that regular funeral prices can be extremely high.
+Having a living funeral can save some money, and some feel that a living funeral is more meaningful.
 In the end, it can be around the same price for the living funeral ceremony and when the person does eventually die, the burial or cremation.

 Aspects

 Most living funerals have the same aspects of a normal funeral, the deceased person aside.
-A common theme is for the funeral to start off the same way that a normal funeral would; sombre music, a casket, bible readings, etc. From there the tone is usually switched.
+A common theme is for the funeral to start off the same way that a normal funeral would; somber music, a casket, bible readings, etc. From there the tone is usually switched.
 Different music is played along with a happier atmosphere.
-The goal is for this to celebrate a life and to give thanks to everyone attending.
-This ceremony is often a very happy event where there can be closure.
-During a living funeral, families and friends will share stories and memories of the person who is nearing death.
-The soon-to-be-deceased person often speaks about their life and who has affected it.
-Many people want to be able to show their appreciation through the living funeral.
+This ceremony is often a very happy event where there can be closure, with the goal to celebrate a life and to give thanks to everyone attending.
+During a living funeral, families and friends will share stories and memories of the person who is nearing death, and the soon-to-be-deceased person often speaks about their life and who has affected it, while others want to be able to show their appreciation.
 Friends and family of the person hosting the funeral will say things that they would have said at a normal funeral, except now their loved one is there to hear it.

 Japan

 Living funerals, called seizensō (生前葬) in Japanese, started being done in Japan in the 1990s.
-Elders in Japan feel that they are burdening their children with their old age.
-They are ashamed of their failing body.
+Elders in Japan feel that they are burdening their children with their old age, and are ashamed of their failing body.
 By having a living funeral they feel that they can take some of the stress away from the funeral.
-After this ceremony many Japanese "expect nothing" from their families after they die, including a funeral.
+After this ceremony, many Japanese "expect nothing" from their families after they die, including a funeral.

 Controversy

-There is a lot of controversy surrounding living funerals.

-Critics believe funerals should be performed after death.
-They may feel that this is the only way to truly respect the dead.
-In Japan a living funeral is also considered "a denial of ancestral significance."
+Living funerals are very controversial; critics believe funerals should be performed after death, which may stem from a feeling that it is the only way to truly respect the dead.
+In Japan, a living funeral is also considered "a denial of ancestral significance."

-Living funerals can also be seen as egocentric because the person having the funeral might use it as an opportunity to brag, since listing accomplishments during one's life is often a popular thing to do during this ceremony.
+Living funerals can also be seen as egocentric because the person having the funeral may use it as an opportunity to brag, since listing accomplishments during one's life is often a popular thing to do during this ceremony.
 However, Mizunoe Takiko, who had a living funeral on television, said that the purpose of her funeral was "to express appreciation to all those who have been dear to me while I am still alive."